Guide for Authors

 For information on Ethics in publishing and Ethical guidelines for journal publication see https://www.elsevier.com/publishingethics and https://www.elsevier.com/journal-authors/ethics.

-Does your research involve experimentation on animals?
+Does the research involve experimentation on animals?
 If so, please provide name of the ethical committee approving these experiments and confirm authors' compliance with all relevant ethical regulations.

-If your manuscript related to clinical study, please provide following pieces of information and state them in your manuscript: 1) date of IRB approval and the approval number, 2) status of informed consent (IC); [e.g. Was written IC required?
-Was your clinical study approved without IC?
+If the manuscript related to clinical study, please provide following pieces of information and state them in the manuscript: 1) date of IRB approval and the approval number, 2) status of informed consent (IC); [e.g. Was written IC required?
+Was the clinical study approved without IC?
 If so, the reason why?]

 I confirm that I have obtained all consents required by applicable law for the publication of any personal details or images of patients, research subjects or other individuals that are used in the materials submitted to Elsevier.
 I have retained a written copy of all such consents and I agree to provide Elsevier with copies of the consents or evidence that such consents have been obtained if requested by Elsevier.